Forget what you’ve learned. The Pinbar trading strategy isn’t what you think.

 I thought to myself…

 “How difficult can this be?”

 I got nowhere, really.
 Sometimes I won, sometimes I lost.
 The bottom line is, I didn’t know what the heck I was doing.
-And it’s not until I learnt how to read price action of the markets, that everything started to make sense to me.
+And it’s not until I learned how to read the price action of the markets, that everything started to make sense to me.

 Now, if you are trading Pinbars and not getting the results you want, then today’s post is for you.

 - What does a Pinbar candlestick really mean

 - Three biggest mistakes you must avoid with the Pinbar trading strategy

 - How to improve your odds when trading the Pinbar

 A bullish Pinbar shows rejection of lower prices.
 The lower wick of the pin bar candle shows the bears were in control earlier but was eventually overcome by the bulls.

 A bearish Pinbar shows rejection of higher prices.
 The upper wick shows the bulls were in control earlier but was eventually overcome by the bears.